 Sylvain Michaud

-In terms of the budget, like my colleagues at ECCC said, we haven't got all the details yet, so we have yet to see the details in the budget to be able to answer that question about whether we've got any additional funding or not to deal with some of these issues like climate change and additional fires.
+In terms of the budget, as my colleagues at ECCC said, we haven't got all the details yet.
+We have yet to see the details in the budget to be able to answer that question about whether we have any additional funding to deal with climate change and additional fires.

 In terms of the second question about the replacement of revenues lost as a result of free entry for youth, we did get that money last year in last year's budget.
 We got $2.5 million a year on an ongoing basis to basically replace the revenues lost as a result of it.